Kart dynasty: Vassals of the Mongol Empire

 Sham-suddin Muhammad was succeeded by his son Rukn-uddin.
 The latter adopted the title of Malik (Arabic for king), which all succeeding Kart rulers were to use.
 By the time of his death; in Khaysar on 3 September 1305, effective power had long been in the hands of his son Fakhr-uddin.

 Fakhr-uddin's brother Ghiyath-uddin succeeded him upon his death; almost immediately, he began to quarrel with another brother, Ala-uddin ibn Rukn-uddin.
 Taking his case before Oljeitu, who gave him a grand reception, he returned to Khurasan in 1307/8.
 Continuing troubles with his brother led him to visit the Ilkhan again in 1314/5.
 Upon returning to Herat, he found his territories being invaded by the Chagatai prince Yasa'ur, as well as hostility from Qutb-uddin of Isfizar and the populace of Sistan.
 A siege of Herat was set by Yasa'ur.
 The prince, however, was stopped by the armies of the Ilkhanate, and in August 1320, Ghiyath-uddin made a pilgrimage to Mecca, leaving his son Shams-uddin Muhammad ibn Ghiyath-uddin in control during his absence.
 In 1327 the Amir Chupan fled to Herat following his betrayal by the Ilkhan Abu Sa'id Bahadur Khan, where he requested asylum from Ghiyath-uddin, whom he was friends with.
 Ghiyath-uddin initially granted the request, but when Abu Sa'id pressured him to execute Chupan, he obeyed.
 Soon afterwards Ghiyath-uddin himself died, in 1329.
-He left four sons: Shams-uddin Muhammad ibn Ghiyath-uddin, Hafiz ibn Ghiyath-uddin, Mu'izz-uddin Husayn ibn Ghiyath-uddin, and Baqir ibn Ghiyath-uddin.
+He left three sons: Shams-uddin Muhammad ibn Ghiyath-uddin, Hafiz ibn Ghiyath-uddin and Mu'izz-uddin Husayn ibn Ghiyath-uddin.